Alexander Dennis Enviro400 MMC: Enviro400 MMC

-East Yorkshire and parent company Go North East placed fourteen Enviro400 MMCs with high-specification interiors into service in November 2019 for services in and around Kingston upon Hull and Newcastle upon Tyne.
+East Yorkshire and then-parent company Go North East placed fourteen Enviro400 MMCs with high-specification interiors into service in November 2019 for services in and around Kingston upon Hull and Newcastle upon Tyne.
 More Enviro400 MMCs were delivered to both companies in 2020; Go North East took on eleven Enviro400 MMCs in two batches for a pair of flagship X-Lines express routes, while eight Enviro400 MMCs built to similar specification were delivered to East Yorkshire in August 2020 for use on flagship EastRider services X46 and 45 serving Hull, Bridlington and York.

 Transdev Blazefield ordered a batch of Enviro 400 MMCs for two of their flagship services in December 2020.
 Built to Transdev's own "Sky Class" specification, fourteen were allocated to the Witchway X43 between Burnley and Manchester, with next stop announcements on these buses voiced by Coronation Street actress Jennie McAlpine.
 The remaining five of the new vehicles were allocated to the CityZap express route between Leeds and York, featuring next stop announcements voiced by BBC Yorkshire and Lincolnshire weather forecaster Paul Hudson.

 In 2016, Bluestar took delivery of 10 Enviro400 MMCs, primarily for use on the Bluestar 1 between Southampton and Winchester.
-One of these Enviro400 MMCs was fitted with an experimental air cleaning system in 2018.
-A further 5 Enviro400 MMCs were also delivered between 2019 and 2020.
+A further five Enviro400 MMCs were also delivered between 2019 and 2020.
 Bluestar also took delivery of 32 Enviro400 MMCs for their Unilink operation in 2018, which allowed displacement of buses to Bluestar in order to replace the older buses in their fleet.
+Fellow Go-Ahead company morebus of Dorset took delivery of 28 Enviro400 MMCs in October 2023 for use on two express routes serving Bournemouth, Westbourne and Poole, with Bluestar subsequently taking delivery of 16 more Enviro400 MMCs in May 2024 following major expansions to its bus network.

-Other operators of conventional Enviro400 MMCs include Cardiff Bus, who had ten of the type delivered in 2015, followed by a further seven on rental from the Mistral Group in 2022; Southern Vectis, who took delivery of 16 Enviro400 MMCs in 2017 and ordered seven more in 2023; Yellow Buses, who took delivery of six in 2017, and Borders Buses, who took three of the type which were fitted with lower deck bicycle carriers in 2019.
+Other operators of conventional Enviro400 MMCs include Cardiff Bus, who had ten of the type delivered in 2015, followed by a further seven on rental from the Mistral Group in 2022; Southern Vectis, who took delivery of 16 Enviro400 MMCs in 2017 and another seven in November 2023; Yellow Buses, who took delivery of six in 2017, and Borders Buses, who took three of the type which were fitted with lower deck bicycle carriers in 2019.

 Enviro400 City

-In late 2015, Alexander Dennis launched the Enviro400 City, a premium model of the Enviro400 MMC, featuring restyled front and rear ends to match the single-decker Enviro200 MMC and a glass staircase as standard amongst other features, designed to compete with the New Routemaster and Wright SRM designs in the London bus market.
+In late 2015, Alexander Dennis launched the Enviro400 City, a premium model of the Enviro400 MMC, featuring a restyled front end to match the single-decker Enviro200 MMC and a glass staircase as standard amongst other features, designed to compete with the New Routemaster and Wright SRM designs in the London bus market.
 The first production examples, built with hybrid powertrains, entered service with Arriva London on route 78; a repeat order in 2016 would later see this fleet grow to a total of 53 Enviro400 Cities.